Influence of Exchange-Correlation Functionals and Neural Network Architectures on Li$^+$-Ion Conductivity in Solid-State Electrolyte from Molecular Dynamics Simulations with Machine-Learning Force Fields: Computational details

-In this work, we start by training six machine-learning models to obtain accurate interatomic potentials for the LPSC system.
-The primary requirement for training a high-quality MLFF is to have a large and accurate dataset from first-principles calculations.
+In the present work, self-consistent calculations were converged within an accuracy of $10^{-8}$ eV, and a $3\times 3 \times 3$ {\bf k}-mesh was adopted for the conventional unit cell.
+To model the variation of atomic environments under stress, the lattice was stretched and compressed by up to $5\%$ relative to its equilibrium geometry.
+DFT-based data collection was conducted in two stages.
+First, ab initio molecular dynamics (AIMD) simulations were performed on the unit cell in the NVT ensemble for 10~ps with a time step of 1~fs.
+These simulations were carried out at temperatures ranging from 800~K to 1200~K in increments of 200~K. The second stage consisted of static DFT calculations on structures selected during each iteration of the DP-GEN workflow \cite{zhang2019active,zhang2020dp}.
+These structures were generated through MLFF-driven molecular dynamics simulations in both NVT and NpT ensembles across a temperature range of 200~K to 1200~K.

+Next, using the $\it{Simplify}$ module in DP-GEN, hundreds of thousands of atomic configurations sampled between 200–1200~K were screened, resulting in 283 representative structures.
+An additional 60 configurations were randomly selected from the remaining dataset as the test set.
+Static DFT calculations were then performed on these structures using both the PBE and HSE functionals, yielding two training datasets.

 Based on these accurate datasets, six MLFFs were trained using three neural network architectures: DP \cite{zhang2018deep,zhang2018end}, NequIP \cite{batzner20223}, and MACE \cite{batatia2022mace}.
+The NequIP and MACE models were trained on the 283 selected configurations, while the DP-HSE model was obtained by transferring the DP-PBE model to the HSE-evaluated dataset.
 The MACE framework provides a two-stage training scheme, in which the second training stage can significantly reduce the energy errors.
-Due to the computational cost associated with HSE calculations, the test-set errors were evaluated only for the PBE datasets.
-The root-mean-square errors (RMSEs) in energies and forces for the trained MLFFs are summarized in Table.~\ref{tab:mlff-rmse}.
-Detailed procedures for generating and selecting the training and test sets can be found in the \ref{Methods}.~Methods section.
+The root-mean-square errors (RMSEs) in energies and forces for the trained MLFFs are summarized in Table~\ref{tab:mlff-rmse}.

 The essential aspect of the present research is to ensure that the trained MLFFs are sufficiently accurate.
-Table.~\ref{tab:mlff-rmse} demonstrates that the energy and force errors of all force-field models are rather small.
-Furthermore, the close agreement between the PBE MLFF predictions and the corresponding DFT reference values for the training and test set configurations (Fig.~\ref{fig:rmse}) confirms the accuracy of the constructed force fields.
+Table~\ref{tab:mlff-rmse} demonstrates that the energy and force errors of all force-field models are rather small.
+Furthermore, the close agreement between the PBE MLFF predictions and the corresponding DFT reference values for the training and test sets (Fig.~\ref{fig:rmse}) confirms the accuracy of the constructed force fields.